Beautiful Monsters: Befriending Our Feeling World

 This is true of even imprints connected with parents.
 Most parents did not decide: “Okay, let’s give birth and then screw up our child’s life.”
 No. They have their own baggage.
 They are not Tara, not Jesus.
 They try, but conditions happen.

-When you release identity and grasping around imprints, you get a special feeling: grounded guts, confidence.
+When you release identifying and grasping these imprints, you get a special feeling: grounded guts, confidence.
 “Oh, I don’t need to be scared of my imprints.
 I don’t need to be scared of restlessness.”

 And you discover: broken love is usually conditional love that got wounded.
 It’s not the innate internal love.
 When you connect with essence love, you can heal wounded love and regain trust.
-Otherwise, carrying the imprint of “cannot trust anyone” is very lonely inside.
+Otherwise, carrying the imprint that “I cannot trust anyone” is very lonely inside.

 Feeling needs to feel “I’m okay”